Call To Schedule A Free Consultation

 • The state of the equipment and facilities at the time, as well as in the surrounding region.

-Expert testimony from other doctors with similar abilities, training, certification, and experience is used in court to illustrate the degree of ability and expertise of the allegedly negligent doctor.
+The next required element for a valid medical malpractice claim is proof that the physician actually breached the previously established duty of care owed to the patient.
+Expert witness testimony from other doctors with similar abilities, training, certification, and experience may be used in court to illustrate the degree of ability and expertise of the allegedly negligent doctor.
 If a doctor fails to meet the standards that are required of someone in their area, they may be held accountable for any injury that occurs as a result.

 Breach of Duty Examples